zack-bitcoin/amoveo/docs/getting-started/turn_it_on.md

 ```
 to turn off erlang.

+You can upgrade the security of your node.
+First you need to run the node at least once.
+Then you need to run the node off.
+Then run this script:
+`sudo sh better_cookie.sh`

+If you mess up and create a cookie before running your node at least once, then your node will get stuck. you can fix it like this:
+`sudo rm -rf ~/.erlang.cookie`

 You can delete the database to restart from the genesis block.
 This preserves your keys.
 Make sure to turn your node off first before doing this.